by Mark Dunagan

-(1) 'But churches that build kitchens, dining rooms, gyms, etc., GROW!'
-But a certain kind a growth means that you are on the wrong road.
-(Matthew 7:13) In addition, churches that teach Premillennialism, Calvinism and the direct operation of the Holy Spirit, also grow.
+(1) 'But churches that build kitchens, dining rooms, gyms, etc., grow!'
+But a certain kind of growth means that you are on the wrong road.
+(Matthew 7:13) In addition, churches that teach Premillennialism, Calvinism, and the direct operation of the Holy Spirit, also grow.
 In fact, such churches grow faster and bigger than the ones who merely opt for "fellowship" halls.

-(3) And to me here is the real "rub" of the social gospel or liberalism.
-According to certain people church dinners and "fellowship" halls are mandatory for church growth, evangelism and maintaining unity in the congregation.
+(3) And to me here is the real "rub" of the social gospel of liberalism.
+According to certain people, church dinners and "fellowship" halls are mandatory for church growth, evangelism, and maintaining unity in the congregation.
 Lest anyone object that I used the word "mandatory", let me point out that congregations and individuals, who advocated such innovations, thought they were so needful that they divided the church over them.
 The argument that they were just a "method" or an option doesn't fly because you don't divide the church over an "option."
 Advocating even a matter of moral or doctrinal indifference to the point of division is a sin.
-(Romans 14:15-16; 19-20; 1 Cor.
-8:9-12; 10:31-33) But the problem is, the apostles didn't view such things are necessary.
+(Romans 14:15-16; 19-20; I Corinthians 8:9-12; 10:31-33) But the problem is, the apostles didn't view such things are necessary.
 The social gospel casts the apostles and the first century Christians into an "unspiritual" light.
 Listen to the following statement: 'The Jerusalem church ... had no youth minister, no family-life center, no activities director, no day-care center, no choir, no band, no orchestra, no music minister; it had no soccer field nor gymnasium; it had no marriage counselor, no senior's minister, and no chariot ministry.'
-(Guardian of Truth, 'Full Service Churches', Irvin Hummel, 4-2-92, p.
-24) You see, the social gospel or liberalism makes the first century churches look like they weren't on the cutting edge.
-It makes the apostles look apathetic, unspiritual and "lacking vision", for they never advocated such ideas.
+(Guardian of Truth, 'Full-Service Churches', Irvin Hummel, 4-2-92, p.
+24) You see, the social gospel of liberalism makes the first-century churches look like they weren't on the cutting edge.
+It makes the apostles look apathetic, unspiritual, and "lacking vision", for they never advocated such ideas.
 Liberalism is forced to condemn the Christianity practiced in the first century, for it was completely void of all the things that people claim the church can't survive, grow and minister to the needs of Christians and non-Christians without.

 E. The Building Isn't Sacred: